BBFifield/Vivaldi-Breeze-Theme/README.md

 ## Installation:
 * To enable this theme, go to vivaldi://experiments/ and check "Allow CSS Modifications".
 Then head to the Appearance section in Vivaldi settings and choose the root folder of this theme under "CUSTOM UI MODIFICATIONS".
+* Then head to the theme manager in the Themes section to import BreezeDark.zip.
+This is necessary since there are additional CSS variables used from it.

 * To allow Kwin to draw window shadows when not using the native window controls and border, perform the following steps: